 Absolutely!
 This is a creative industry where you constantly have to be creating, staying fresh, feeling alive and continue to be connected to the community that you work in.
 I was recently cast in “The Bandit Hound II” being produced by All In Films, starring Judd Nelson, Lou Ferrigno and Paul Sorvino.
 I’m honored and excited to be working with such talented actors.
 I also have two personal projects that I’m writing and producing with industry partners, one short film that we are about to begin pre-production on early in 2016 and an unscripted TV series that will begin filming later in the year.

-WHAT ARE YOUR GOALS FOR THE FUTURE?
+WHAT ARE YOUR Acting GOALS FOR THE FUTURE?

 Create.
 Create.
-Create.
+And create.
 I have been really lucky to spend much of my life working around the world modeling as well as acting.
 My experiences have been irreplaceable.
 But when you are moving around that much, you are constantly focused on traveling and thinking about where is the next gig is.
 Now, I want to take the time and create.
 To give back to this industry that has given me so much, and to be part of the process of its evolution and growth.
 The next phase of my life is all about partnerships and creating new and wonderful things.

 Be You.
 Don’t ever be afraid to be you.
 I spent so many years insecure and trying to be someone else – often being told that I was too young, too old, too blonde, not blonde enough, my eyes were the wrong color and I was too thin or too heavy.
 Many times in the same week!
 This business can beat you up if you let it.
 Don’t.
 Just be you.
 You are incredible and unique and you can bring something to the table that no one else can.

 PLEASE DESCRIBE YOUR EXPERIENCE AT THE Acting PERFORMING ARTS SCHOOL, IN CLASS, AT EVENTS, ETC.